Progressive Optimal Path Sampling for Closed-Loop Optimal Control Design with Deep Neural Networks: Theoretical Analysis on an LQR Example

+Since learning a linear model has no error with exact data, to mimic the errors encountered when learning neural networks, throughout this section, we assume the data has certain noise.
+To be precise, for any $t_0 \in [0,T]$ and $x_0 \in \bR$, the open-loop optimal control solver gives the following approximated optimal path:

-where $\epsilon > 0$ is a small positive number to indicate the scale of the error and $Z$ is a standard normal random variable.
+where $\epsilon > 0$ is a small positive number to indicate the scale of the error and $Z$ is a normal random variable whose mean is $m$ and variance is $\sigma^2$.
 In other words, the obtained open-loop control is still constant in each path, just like the optimal open-loop control, but perturbed by a random constant.
 The random variables in different approximated optimal paths starting from different $t_0$ or $x_0$ are assumed to be independent.
-We consider the following two models to approximate the closed-loop optimal control function with parameter $\theta$:

-We will compare the vanilla supervised-learning-based method and IVP enhanced sampling method theoretically for the first model and numerically for the second model.
-We always set the temporal grid points in the IVP enhanced sampling method as $0 < 1 <\dots < T-1 < T$.
-In the vanilla method, we randomly sample $NT$ initial points from a standard normal distribution and use the optimal paths starting from these points at $t_0 = 0$ to learn the controller.
-In the IVP enhanced sampling method, we randomly sample $N$ initial points from a standard normal distribution and perform Algorithm \ref{alg:main}.
-In both methods, the open-loop optimal control solver will be called $NT$ times in total.

-The next theorem compares the performance of the vanilla method and the IVP enhanced sampling method under Model 1~\eqref{lqr_model1} .
-The detailed statement and proof can be found in Appendix \ref{appendix_lqr}.
-This theorem shows that both the distribution difference and performance difference with respect to the optimal solution for the vanilla method will increase when $T$ increases while they are always constantly bounded for the IVP enhanced sampling method.
-Therefore, compared to the vanilla method, the IVP enhanced sampling method mitigates the distribution mismatch phenomenon and improves the performance when $T$ is large. \begin{thm} Under Model 1~\eqref{lqr_model1}, define the IVPs generated by $u_o = u^*$, $u_v$ and $u_a$ as follows: